 You will be working the catch stitch from right to left (assuming you are right-handed).
 This is a different direction to most hand stitches so may feel a little strange at first.

-Push the needle into the fold of the hem so that the knot is enclosed in the fold.
+Push the needle into the fold of the hem, to the top of the fabric, so that the knot and end of the thread is enclosed in the fold.
 This should be around ¼ to ½ inch (6-12mm) from the fold and not right on the edge.

 Step 3 - First Catch Stitch